What Are Delayed Retirement Credits?

 • Whether to delay taking benefits depends on your health, concerns about Social Security's future, need for income now, and overall retirement plan.

-Good things, they say, come to those who wait.
-And that may be especially true for someone who is eligible to receive Social Security income in their later years.
+Good things may come to those who wait.
+That can be true for people who qualify for Social Security in retirement.

-When you apply for benefits after you reach what is considered your full retirement age for Social Security, the program applies delayed retirement credits to your monthly payment.
-That means you receive a larger amount for the rest of your life.
-Note that age 70 is the cut off.
+If you apply for benefits after reaching your full retirement age, you earn delayed retirement credits.
+These credits increase your monthly benefit for the rest of your life.
+Age 70 is the maximum age to earn these credits.

 What to Know About Delayed Retirement Credits